jefdaj/gander/readme.md

 1. Be sure nothing is deleted or lost accidentally
 2. Be clear about what it will do before running commands
 3. Be reasonably fast, given the limitations of git
+4. Be reasonably friendly for use by non-programmers

 Please note that those are only goals!
 It was written for a specific project consisting of around 10 million files, and has not been tested much beyond